Skip to content

 WARNING

-This migration assumes you have at least one application on your seelf instance.
-If you do not have any application yet, you should remove everything and go back to installing seelf.
+This migration assumes you have at least one application you care about on your seelf instance.
+If you do not have any application yet, you should remove everything and go back to installing seelf since it will be easier.

 The seelf v2 introduces some breaking changes.
 When coming from the v1.x.x, you will need to take manual actions.